rsdoiel/antenna/archives/2025/going_electric_2025.31.md

 ---

-## Tesla consistently led in brand loyalty.
-Then Elon Musk ‘got political’
+## New data shows how Tesla led in brand loyalty… until Elon Musk ‘got political’

 date: 2025-08-04, from: Electrek Feed